zzhang82/web422/notes/week07-draft.md

 As a starting point, let's assume that we will have four (4) weeks remaining in the term when we return to work.
 If there are more than four weeks, that's OK.

-If we have only four weeks remaining, I propose that we eliminate the activity that was originally scheduled for the last three weeks of the course, "putting it all together".
+If we have only four weeks remaining, we can probably agree to eliminate the activity that was originally scheduled for the last three weeks of the course, "putting it all together".

 That means staying with a week-long treatment of each of these four topic areas:
 1. Components